kartikeya86-dev/my-first-repo/README.md

 # my-first-repo
-This is my first demo repository
+This is my first demo repository.
+This file is prepared my kartikeya thumbe and its my first file